-Angkor Thom is the largest city in Angkor Site whose name means “Great City” spans 900 hectares.
-It was the Capital of the Khmer Empire since the late 12th century, founded by the famous King Jayavarman VII.
+Angkor Thom is the largest city center of Angkor whose name means “Great City” spans 900 hectares.
+It was the center Capital of the Khmer Empire since the late 12th century, founded by the famous King Jayavarman VII.
 The city is surrounded by a wall and a wide moat.
 Five monumental gates allow entry into it.
 Within are several temples (notably the Bayon at its center, and the Baphuon) as well as the Royal Palace.

 ANGKOR THOM GATES